Star-Crossed: Rio Tinto & Alcoa

-Looking on was Canada's prime minister Justin Trudeau, flanked by executives from Apple, Rio Tinto and Alcoa, a $9bn aluminium group in the US.
+Looking on was Canada's prime minister Justin Trudeau, flanked by executives from Rio Tinto and Alcoa, a $9bn aluminium group in the US.
 Wearing white socks emblazoned with stars and an aluminium-grey suit and tie, Trudeau fired celebratory Tweets at Apple's boss Tim Cook, whilst press releases hailed the event as “revolutionary” and “truly historic.”

 “This is HUGE!” onlookers Tweeted, “Again, Yay Apple!”

 The two companies behind the unveiling, Rio and Alcoa, were guarded about their new technology, but at its technical centre near Pittsburgh, Alcoa has been churning-out aluminium ingots that “eliminate” greenhouse gases from the smelting process, pumping-out pure oxygen instead.

 The breakthrough promises to change aluminium production for the first time since the 1880s, turning a metal tarnished by dirty smelters into a lauded green commodity of the future.
 Lightweight, strong and infinitely recyclable, 60m tonnes of aluminium is used every year in everything from iPhones to aeroplanes.
 Bauxite is mined and purified into alumina, which is then melted and split by anodes into liquid metal and gas, releasing huge quantities of CO2, accounting for nearly 1 per cent of all the world's emissions.